ImBIOS/NeStA-Picker/README.md

 # NeStA-Picker — Pick your next Steam achievement fast (CLI)

-NeStA-Picker is a fast, zero-fuss CLI that suggests the next Steam achievement to tackle from your library.
+NeStA-Picker is a fast, zero-fuss CLI for Completionists that suggests the next Steam achievement to tackle from your library.
 It reads your owned games and achievement progress via the Steam Web API (or a Playwright fallback), then records your picks so you can keep momentum.

 - **Quick suggestion**: one command to pick the next unachieved target
 - **Filters by game**: focus on a specific title with `--game`